Clash of Champions (2020): SmackDown

-The following episode of SmackDown, Universal Champion Roman Reigns (accompanied by Paul Heyman) came out to address what transpired at the pay-per-view.
+On the following episode of SmackDown, Universal Champion Roman Reigns (accompanied by Paul Heyman) came out to address what transpired at the pay-per-view.
 Reigns stated he did what he had to do and called Jey Uso out.
-Jey then came out and stated that Reigns had showed his true colors.
+Jey then came out and stated that Reigns had shown his true colors.
 However, Reigns stated that Jey failed to acknowledge him as the Tribal Chief of the family.
 Reigns stated that all he wanted to do was to give Jey the main event spotlight, however, Jey disgraced his family.
 After Reigns lambasted Jey further, he then gave Jey another rematch for the title at Hell in a Cell in a Hell in a Cell match.
+It was also announced that the match would be an "I Quit" match.

 Also on the following SmackDown, Sasha Banks challenged Bayley for the SmackDown Women's Championship, scheduled for the following week, which was also the first night of the 2020 WWE Draft.
 On that subsequent episode, Banks defeated Bayley by disqualification after Bayley struck her with a steel chair, after which, Banks challenged Bayley for a rematch for the title at Hell in a Cell in a Hell in a Cell match.
 The match was made official the next day.

 Jeff Hardy received a rematch for the Intercontinental Championship against Sami Zayn.
 Zayn retained after causing Hardy to fall and hit his head on an exposed turnbuckle.